Byrne Dean’s Uxshely Chotai discusses the impact of workplace stress on graduate talent

-Nobody imagines their dream to include being stressed all of the time, anxious most days, working longer hours than they knew were possible, incredibly tired, drinking most nights just to cope and battling serious depression – all whilst pretending to be a successful lawyer/accountant/doctor/management consultant/etc.
+Nobody imagines their dream to include being stressed all of the time, anxious most days, working longer hours than they knew were possible, incredibly tired, drinking most nights just to cope and battling serious depression – all whilst pretending to be a successful employment law solicitor or accountant/doctor/management consultant/etc.

 Most graduates spend many years studying in the hopes of leading a happy and fulfilled life in the job of their dreams.
 Yet as graduates enter the workforce for the first time, they often find that working life is not as glamorous as they had been led to believe.

 Why that first career is a challenge for a young person’s mental health

 A report on graduate well-being produced by Student Minds highlights that “moving into the workplace can be a significant challenge for a young person’s mental health.”

 Graduates entering the workplace for the first time often have to deal with many changes occurring at the same time requiring them to face many new pressures at once.
 Many graduates will find themselves starting a new job, in a new city, working long hours, with new people and leading a very different lifestyle to that which they experienced in their student days.
 It is for this reason that the Student Minds report, which summarises input from 300 graduates, emphasises the importance of employers providing graduates with appropriate support at the start of their careers – they say:

 “Getting the transition into the workplace right improves subsequent mental wellbeing and reduces subsequent stress”.

 The most junior members of a workforce are often the most vulnerable – feeling the need to impress, having no control over the work delegated to them by their seniors and new to working life.
 It is no surprise that mental health issues are often experienced by young professionals when they first move into the workplace.

 The impact of stress on young lawyers